-• If you know the name (common or scientific) of the plant you are looking for, search the index and click on the name to go to the page that covers that plant.
-The index is divided into several parts.
+• If you know the name (common or scientific) of the plant you are looking for, go to the index, which is divided into several parts.
+Notice that trees and ferns have their own sections.
+Select the part that fits your search, then click on the name to go to the page that covers that plant.

-• If you do not know the name, go to the Search by Color page that most closely matches the color of the flower, find the closest match and click on the photo to go to the page that includes that plant, and its close relatives.
+• If you do not know the name, go to the Search by Color page that most closely matches the color of the flower.
+Find the closest match, and click on the photo to go to the page that includes that plant, plus its close relatives.
 If the plant is extremely small, check the “belly flowers” section.

 • Click the back button on your browser to return to the search page.

-The search pages are organized by family (in alphabetical order of the scientific name for the family) and then by genus (likewise in alphabetical order of the scientific name).
+The search pages are organized by family (in alphabetical order of the scientific name for the family) and then by genus (in alphabetical order of the scientific name).
 In this way, similar flowers will be found close to each other,

 The main pages generally cover several closely related plants so that finding a reasonably close match in the Search by Color pages should get you to the right page.